RyanFleck/Manuals/content/languages/lisp.markdown

 ---
 layout: docs-manual
 title: Lisp
-subtitle: "Magic that your boss will never let you use."
+summary: "Magic that your boss will never let you use."
 toc: true
 ---